 (4A) Despite subsection (3), the returning officer must not declare a candidate’s residence if the candidate’s residence is not shown on the roll because a request under section 51B has been granted.

-(4) If there are not more candidates for election than the relevant number the returning officer shall declare that candidate or those candidates, as the case may be, duly elected.
+(4) If the candidates are not greater in number than the candidates required to be elected, the returning officer must declare the candidates duly elected.

 (5) If there are more candidates for election than the relevant number and they comprise or include 2 or more groups the order of the groups as they shall be placed on the ballot papers shall be determined as follows —

+(a) the returning officer must, at the place of declaration of nominations, immediately after the close of nominations and before all persons then present —

+(i) make out in respect of each group in which each candidate is endorsed by a registered political party, a slip bearing the names of the candidates in the group, and deal with the slips in accordance with Schedule 2; and

-(a) the returning officer shall, at the place of declaration of nominations, immediately after the close of nominations and before all persons then present, make out in respect of each group, a slip bearing the names of the candidates in the group, and deal with the slips in accordance with Schedule 2;
+(ii) make out in respect of each other group, a slip bearing the names of the candidates in the group, and deal with the slips in accordance with Schedule 2;

 (b) the group whose names appear on the first slip obtained by the returning officer in accordance with clause 5 of Schedule 2 shall be placed first on the ballot papers, the group whose names appear on the second slip so obtained shall be placed second on the ballot papers, and so on, until the placing of all the groups on the ballot papers has been determined.